 Joe Launchbury has played rugby all around the world at some of the biggest stadiums but Roundstone Lane, the home of Worthing RFC, still holds a special place in his heart.

 Worthing was his club until he joined Wasps ahead of the 2009/10 season on the advice of former Wasps player Will Green where his development accelerated rapidly.

-Sharing in England's U20 Six Nations Grand Slam in March 2011 had been the forerunner to Joe's first full cap 20 months later, off the bench in the QBE International against Fiji at Twickenham.
+Sharing in England's U20 Six Nations Grand Slam in March 2011 had been the forerunner to Joe's first full cap 20 months later, off the bench in the QBE International against Fiji at Twickenham in 2012.

-His initial start was against South Africa a fortnight later, followed by his substantial contributions against Australia and to the epic win over New Zealand.
-He became the 2012 QBE Player of the Series, and was the top tackler in the France and Italy games in 2013 with 15 and 16 respectively.
-He made another 15 tackles in the Ireland match at Twickenham in 2014.
+His initial start was against South Africa a fortnight later, followed by his substantial contributions against Australia and to the win over New Zealand and he became the 2012 QBE Player of the Series.

 An 80-minute appearance on his Aviva Premiership debut against Leicester Tigers at Welford Road in February 2011 led to six more matches before the end of that season.
 He played throughout the final three games.